amirmali/amirmali/README.md

 👋 Hi, I'm @amirmali
 - 👀 I'm interested in computing and network systems and security and machine learning.
 - ✨ Currently, I work as an infosec advisor at the Canadian Centre for Cyber Security and moonlight as a computer science master's student at Georgia Tech.
-- 🌱 I'm currently (and continuously) learning about operating systems and data science.
+- 🌱 I'm currently learning about operating systems and data science.
 <!--- 💞️ I'm looking to collaborate on data science projects and competitions.<!-- -->

 <!---